How do Polymarket and Kalshi differ in regulation and legal structure?

 Exceptions & Edge Cases

-- If regulatory policy changes, then platform access and market availability may shift quickly.
+- If regulatory landscape changes, then platform status and access may shift.

 Practical Examples